 While our indoor exhibits are wheelchair and stroller accessible, the Heard nature trails are not currently

 wheelchair nor walker accessible.
 The trails are not paved and are only accessible to running strollers (not umbrella strollers).
-The Heard is currently working on plans to make some of our trails accessible to our guests in wheelchairs and regular strollers.
 Call 972.562.5566 for details.